zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

 67. [World Zun: "If you save the mud!"]
 Please temper your cravings on desire, and treat detachment from desire as a stable one,

-Picked up or rejected, don’t be found anything.
+Picked up or rejected, don't be found anything.

 "Please adjust to the desire of desire": "Desire", from the eulogy there are two
 desires: the desire of things and the desire of pollution... (omitted) these are